 An internal succession candidate rarely will be entirely ready, but the board will be much more comfortable betting on the individual's continued progress if directors have seen growth and a sense of his or her trajectory over a longer development period.
 By monitoring executives' progress on an ongoing basis, the board can observe patterns of performance and develop a more nuanced point of view on their strengths and weaknesses.
-When this is the case, boards tend to be much more aligned as a group and are more confident that they are "I have found that the idea of promoting from within can be tough for the board because directors are looking at candidates who have never done the job before.
+When this is the case, boards tend to be much more aligned as a group and are more confident that they are making the best decision.
+This is critical to the next CEO, who will inevitably hit rough patches.
+The next CEO deserves to have a board that is aligned behind him or her.

+"I have found that the idea of promoting from within can be tough for the board because directors are looking at candidates who have never done the job before.
 Many directors are instinctively disposed to getting someone who already has been a CEO.
 An objective process that gets directors to focus on the real factors that will drive success helps build consensus among directors."